 As soon as you let go of the button, a numerical value will in front of the ‘Actual DPI’ field.
 This gives you an idea of the approximate DPI value that your mouse is currently set to.

 So that’s how you find out mouse’s DPI.
-We tried to keep the tutorial as simple as possible for you to get working or gaming without much fiddling around
+We tried to keep the tutorial as simple as possible for you to get working or gaming without much fiddling around.
+If you have any queries related to this topic feel free to drop a comment.
+I will try to solve all your problems.

 So what are you waiting for?
 Go and do some hardcore gaming!